 HOW TO BUY

 When shopping for strawberries, you should always look for the same things: Look for firm, plump, mold-free berries that have a shiny, deep red color and intact green stems.
-Steer clear of berries that are dull in color with green or yellow patches—once picked, strawberries do not continue to ripen and this is a sign of under ripe berries.
-Like I stated above small berries tend to be juicier and more flavorful than big berries, but this isn’t always the case.
+Steer clear of berries that are dull in color with green or yellow patches—once picked, strawberries do not continue to ripen and this is a sign of underripe berries.
+As I stated above small berries tend to be juicier and more flavorful than big berries, but this isn’t always the case.
 Color is more important than size.
 If you can’t buy local strawberries be sure to buy organic as the EWG (Environmental Working Group) released the newest Dirty Dozen list.
 And strawberries topped the list as the “dirtiest” produce.

 HOW TO STORE

 When properly stored, the shelf life of fresh strawberries past their picked or purchased date is approximately 5-7 days.
-They should be stored in the refrigerator right after purchase, preferably in a single layer on a paper towel in a moisture proof container, this will help keep them fresh well beyond any other storage method.
+They should be stored in the refrigerator right after purchase, preferably in a single layer on a paper towel in a moisture-proof container, this will help keep them fresh well beyond any other storage method.
 Do not wash or hull strawberries until you’re ready to use them.

 HOW TO PREPARE

 To wash strawberries, place berries in a large colander and rinse gently with cool water.
 Lay strawberries in a single layer on a clean kitchen towel or layer of paper towels and pat dry.
 Unless you’re eating strawberries out of hand, you will need to cut off the stem or hull them.
 Hulling a strawberry means removing the inedible green caps from the fruit.
-To do this, place the tip of your knife at the base of the cap, insert gently to remove only the soft white part at the base of the stem and slowly turn the strawberry.
+To do this, place the tip of your knife at the base of the cap, insert gently to remove only the soft white part at the base of the stem, and slowly turn the strawberry.
 Once you come full circle the top will pop right off without sacrificing too much flesh.
 Freezing your own strawberries is easy, just hull them, lay them in a single layer on a baking sheet, freeze them until they’re solid, transfer them to a resealable plastic storage bag, and keep them frozen until you’re ready to use them.
 Frozen strawberries will keep up to six months.
 Use them in smoothies, salads, and desserts!

 WHAT’S YOUR FAV?